-Cockroaches love the darkness, the heat and cardboard boxes.
+Cockroaches love the darkness, the heat and cardboard.
 The environment created inside of storage units is their own personal El Dorado.
-To crush their dreams and ruin their paradise, spray insecticide or powder (like Roach Prufe) before a new customer moves in.
-If a new tenant happens to accidentally bring some roaches in with them, they could infest the surrounding areas (including your onsite manager's house, yuck!).
-After an infestation, boric acid works well and is mostly nontoxic to humans.
-If the problem persists, seek out roach-killing bait or hire a professional to spray the area.
+To crush their dreams and ruin their paradise, spray insecticide or powder before a new customer moves in.
+If a new tenant happens to accidentally bring some roaches in with them, they could infest the surrounding areas (including your onsite manager's apartment - yuck!).
+After an infestation, seek out roach-killing bait and hire a professional to spray the area.

 Spiders love cracks and crevices as well as cardboard boxes, so storage units can be a hotspot of spider activity.
 Proper sealing will help keep brown recluses and other spiders from ever entering the storage units in the first place.
-If you have other bug problems, the arachnids can be attracted to those as a food source; take action to rid your facility of insects, and you should see your spider population decrease.
+If you have other bug problems, the arachnids can be attracted to those as a food source, so take action to rid your facility of insects and you should see your spider population decrease as well.
 Using a spray after units have been vacated is always a good plan.
-Spray around the door or any other potential openings to prevent them from moving into your tenants' storage units.
+Spray heavily around the door or any other potential openings to prevent them from moving into your tenants' storage units.

-Ants have their own set of problems.
+Ants are resilient little buggers.
 You have to destroy the nest—most importantly, the child-bearing queen—to destroy the worker ants who keep coming back to forage for food.
-Buy bait that the worker ants will bring back to their queen (such as Terro Liquid Ant Bait, or create your own 50/50 mixture of boric acid and sugar), and you'll take down the whole colony.
+Buy bait that the worker ants will bring back to their queen (such as liquid ant bait, or create your own 50/50 mixture of boric acid and sugar), and you'll take down the whole colony.
 Ants are attracted to sugary, good-smelling food sources like those outlined above.
 Inspect your tenant’s units to ensure they aren’t storing food or other yummy-smelling items that are attracting ants.